oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

 ## Bind ACLs to Devices, Not Only Interfaces

 In the context of network management, an ACL may be enforced in many network locations.
-As such, the ACL module should allow binding an ACL to multiple devices, not only (abstract) interfaces.
+As such, the ACL module should allow for binding an ACL to multiple devices, not only (abstract) interfaces.

-The ACL name must, thus, be unique at the scale of the network, but still the same name may be used in many devices when enforcing node-specific ACLs.
+The ACL name must, thus, be unique at the scale of the network, but the same name may be used in many devices when enforcing node-specific ACLs.

 ## Partial or Lack of IPv4/IPv6 Fragment Handling {#ps-frag}